kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 barycentric reference frequency that we used before.
 What happens if we left out the algorithm code in the header?
 The output differs (except for the reference frequency at pixel 32).
 That is because it is assumed that the increments in wavelength are constant and not those in frequency.
-This is confirmed by the returned algoritm code which is *FREQ-W2F* if CTYPE1='VOPT'
+This is confirmed by the returned algorithm code which is *FREQ-W2F* if CTYPE1='VOPT'

 Processing real FITS data